Early pranks and japes

 The Magic Roundabout

 Has anyone got any photos, from 1969-70 I think, just before my time there, when the hideous architects' department pink mobile shed, ironically placed blocking that lovely view of Keele Hall from the lake, was painted in Magic Roundabout style for a couple of days?
 I think it was for a Rag stunt?
 When I first went to Keele in 1970 I was shown a photograph by a student a couple of years ahead of me - and it showed the architect's hut painted with Magic Roundabout characters.
 I believe the story was that students did it one evening and it was painted over again a couple of days later.
 The architect's department was a standing joke at the time.
 Despite the campus still having lots of Nissen huts, to have this hideous building ruining the best view in the whole university - and housing the architects' department - seemed ridiculous."

-Left: Gardeners restoring the Italian Gardens in 1985
+Above: Gardeners restoring the Italian Gardens in 1985

 I remember the giant pink sheds from my time in 1980-1981.
 They were removed in 1985 when the area was renovated.
 The sheds were demolished and the Italian Gardens were re-planted according to the original eighteenth century plans which were found in the archives.
 The box hedges, fountain and other features have restored the glory robbed by those ghastly pink huts....
 At a Heritage Open Day in 2009 one of the visitors was Bernard Lufford who said it had been his job to restore the Italian Gardens and he spoke lovingly of the effort that was involved.
 He was foreman gardener and he laid out and planted the Italian gardens.
 He served as a gardener for 35 years at Keele and finally retired in 1989.
 He is the middle man of the three being presented to Princess Margaret.
 Of course the Italian Gardens are now among the most attractive locations on campus.
 Photos with permission of The Sentinel."

-Right: HRH Princess Margaret The Chancellor of Keele University officially opens the Gardens and thanks the gardening team.
+Above: HRH Princess Margaret The Chancellor of Keele University officially opens the Gardens and thanks the gardening team.

-Prankful Painting - the Red Obelisk
+Prankful painting - the red obelisk

-My father-in-law John Chidlow was one of a very rare breed of Englishmen who was trained as a stonemason, and his stay in Rome during the Second World War was undoubtedly enriched by what he saw in the stonemasonry work of the ancients.
+"My father-in-law John Chidlow was one of a very rare breed of Englishmen who was trained as a stonemason, and his stay in Rome during the Second World War was undoubtedly enriched by what he saw in the stonemasonry work of the ancients.
 For me he made an indelible contribution to Keele.
 It concerns the entrance staircase outside the main Library, which was built during my residency at UCNS initially in one of the former Military Huts (#6) on campus.
 We ‘ancients of Keele' may recall that the original decoration placed as the centre-piece at the base of the staircase was a column on which a hand holding a book was mounted - clearly the symbol of a Library.
 The column was a finely hued piece of Portland Stone looking a bit like a Doric Greek column.
 In those days the clowning around and defacing objects was pretty common-place on campus and one morning we woke up to find the Library column and assembly had been painted RED!
 At the time everyone observed the shananickins, but little was said.
 Keele’s Administrators were forced to bring in a stonemason, the only one available in miles of Keele to first inspect the column and then remove it with a view to cleaning off the paint and restoring the assembly.
 That stonemason was John Chidlow.
 His task appeared simple enough until you start to realise the properties of Portland stone - to describe it as “blotting” paper would not be an exaggeration.
 Jack attempted to turn the surface of the column piece by piece only to find that the object ended up with a diameter of about six inches, incapable of supporting anything.
 The obelisque was lost to perpetuity, and the expense of replacement was considered too high for such venture to ever be carried out again - a great tribute to the clowns who destroyed the sculpture!
 But that’s just my opinion being vented over fifty years later.
 I graduated in 1961, but I remained at Keele as a graduate student in Chemistry until 1963, so the paint job may have been during that time (1961-63)."

-It occurred shortly after the library was opened in 1961 or 1962.
+"It occurred shortly after the library was opened in 1961 or 1962.
 The pole was not entirely red.
 It was like the shop sign for a barber, a white base with a red 'scarf' wound around it.
-I have an early photograph of the 'New' library (i.e. not Stanley Stewart's domain in Keele Hall), but by then the obelisk had been removed.
+I have an early photograph of the 'New' library (i.e. not Stanley Stewart's domain in Keele Hall), but by then the obelisk had been removed."

 John Samuel (1964)